developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/switchtoprofile/index.md

 ## SWITCH_TO_PROFILE

-Used to switch to the specified Profile. **Specified Profile must not already be associated with another application**.
-A Profile can be associated with many applications, but an application cannot be associated with more than one Profile.
+Used to switch the application's association to the specified Profile. **Specified Profile must not already be associated with another application**; an application cannot be associated with more than one Profile.

 ### Profiles Recap
 DataWedge is based on Profiles and Plug-ins.
 A Profile contains information about how DataWedge will behave with a given application.